10 Best Womens Bikes for All Styles of Riding

 CHILD BIKE SEAT COMPATIBLE: Rear rack seat and some front mounted

 What makes the Pace so much fun?
-Unlike other similarly-priced e-bikes, the Pace accelerates smoothly with no jolting or lag time.
+Unlike other similarly priced e-bikes, the Pace accelerates smoothly with no jolting or lag.
 The “natural” feel of the Pace keeps the rider at ease and feeling in control, even when just using the throttle and not pedaling.
-The integration of the motor on other e-bikes isn’t as smooth, leaving the bike to feel more mechanical and less “graceful”.
+Many other e-bikes in this price range feel clunky or overly mechanical by comparison.

-Extremely versatile, the Pace is compatible with a rear bike rack for carrying cargo or a child bike seat, and comes standard with front and rear fenders, as well as integrated frame lights that make the Pace hard to miss in low-light situations.
+Extremely versatile, the Pace is compatible with a rear bike rack for carrying cargo or a child bike seat.
+It also comes standard with full fenders and integrated lighting on the frame and rear, making it easy to stay visible in low-light conditions.

 WHAT WE LOVE:

-• Thickly padded saddle is comfortable for all types of riders
+• Thickly padded saddle is great for short and long rides alike

-• Throttle is easily removable and bike can function without it
+• Throttle is easily removable for Class I compliance

-• Compatible with rear rack for hauling gear or for adding a child bike seat
+• Compatible with a rear rack and child bike seat

 WHAT YOU NEED TO KNOW BEFORE YOU BUY: